Republican Stacy Garrity seeks to challenge Pennsylvania Gov. Josh Shapiro’s reelection bid

 In a video released Monday, she called herself a "strong ally" of President Donald Trump, highlighted her military service and vowed to “fix the problems Josh Shapiro has created.”
 That, she said, includes Pennsylvania's relatively high tax burden and rising grocery prices.

 Shapiro has returned fire, blasting her for supporting Trump’s big tax break and spending cut package.
-He has suggested that she supported it because she is “desperate” to get Trump’s approval and said it would hurt rural hospitals and people who rely on Medicaid, drive up the cost of energy and blow up the federal deficit.
+He has suggested that she supported it more because of “her desire to seek Trump’s approval than her desire to actually be a good advocate" for Pennsylvanians and said it would hurt rural hospitals and people who rely on Medicaid, drive up the cost of energy and blow up the federal deficit.

 In her video, Garrity defended the bill as “requiring able-bodied recipients to work for their benefits and ending benefits for those here illegally.”
 Trump has not made an endorsement in the race.

-Note: This story has been corrected to remove erroneous word from Shapiro’s quote in sixth paragraph.